-DCCC's risk management procedures and systems support the underlying policy framework and set out internal procedures and control activities to ensure that DCCC's risk exposure is adequately managed.
+DCCC's Risk Operations Manual supports the underlying policy framework and set out internal procedures and control activities to ensure that DCCC's risk exposure is adequately managed.
 DCCC's policy governance and review process consists of, but is not limited to, the following key aspects:

-- The number and complexity of the policies and procedures have been designed to match the risk appetite of DCCC and the level of regulatory requirements; - The process for developing and approving risk management policies is formally documented: - Policy owners are accountable for setting policy and ensuring it is communicated and understood throughout DCCC as appropriate; and - Policies are subject to formal review by DRC.
+- The number and complexity of the policies and procedures have been designed to match the risk appetite of DCCC and the level of regulatory requirements. - The process for developing and approving risk management policies is formally documented. - Policy owners are accountable for setting policy and ensuring it is communicated and understood throughout DCCC as appropriate; and - Policies are subject to formal review by DRC.